carlosal1015/infomath/content/tmp/free_software_for_scientific_computing.md

 <p>&nbsp;</p>

 <!-- <<<PARI/GP>>> -->
-## <A NAME="PARI/GP"></A> PARI/GP
+## <a name="PARI/GP"></a> PARI/GP

 "* PARI/GP is a widely used computer algebra system designed for fast computations in number theory (factorizations, algebraic number theory, elliptic curves…), but also contains a large number of other useful functions to compute with mathematical entities such as matrices, polynomials, power series, algebraic numbers etc., and a lot of transcendental functions.
 PARI is also available as a [C](#c) library to allow for faster computations.*"

 [Fiche PLUME](http://www.projet-plume.org/fiche/pari-gp)